Montague, Texas

 Montague (/ˈmɒnteɪɡ/ MON-tayg) is a census-designated place and unincorporated community in Montague County, Texas, United States.
-It is the county seat of Montague County and had an estimated population of 400 in 2000, according to the Handbook of Texas.
-Its population was 304 as of the 2010 census.
+It is the county seat of Montague County, and as of the 2020 census, Montague had a population of 261.

 History

 Montague was established in 1858 on 160 acre of land donated by the state of Texas.
 The community was named for Daniel Montague, an early surveyor.
 A post office opened in 1860.

 By 1880, an estimated 400 residents lived in the community.
 They supported five businesses, three churches, a school, and the only flour and grist mills in the county.
 Montague was incorporated in 1886.
 That year W.A.
 Morris and C.C.
 White tried to raise funds to construct an independent rail line to connect Montague with Bowie, but they were unable to gain a sufficient amount.
 Bypassed by the railroad, the community suffered isolation and lack of growth.
 Residents of the town voted to dis-incorporate the community in 1900.

 In 1915, an estimated 300 people lived in Montague.
 That figure reached a low of 284 in 1947.
 As highways were constructed following World War II, and more people and freight traveled by automobiles and trucks, a modest recovery began.
 The community began growing again by the 1970s.
 In 1990 and 2000, around 400 residents lived in the community.